GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/10.291-300/04.The-Solid-Rock/docs.md

 ---
+title: |
-title: 294.
-The Solid Rock
+    294. The Solid Rock - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 294.
+The Solid Rock.
+My hope is built on nothing less Than Jesus' blood and righteousness; I dare not trust the sweetest frame, But wholly lean on Jesus' name.
+    keywords:  |
-    keywords: Christ in Song, The Solid Rock, My hope is built on nothing less , On Christ, the solid Rock, I stand
+        Christ in Song, adventhymnals, advent hymnals, The Solid Rock, My hope is built on nothing less .
+On Christ, the solid Rock, I stand;
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 294. THE SOLID ROCK
+####  Christ in Song,

 ```txt
 1.